 In 1999 the trio was briefly extended to a quartet when Jan Geldolf aka.
 Smokey Joe joined the crew.
 However, Mikey O and Principal One saw the combination of their Back 2 Bass activities with their private lives become more and more difficult and unsurprisingly the duo decided to call it quits not much later.
 It’s also in this somewhat lower point of their history, Back 2 Bass decided to say goodbye to the competitive sound clashes and only continued deejaying on an irregular more leisurely basis.

 In the first years of the new millennium Don Wackie and Smokey Joe continued to provide their Sunday audience with fresh reggae vibes, but then faith struck a cruel blow: Jan sudden fell very ill.
 The verdict was hard; Jan was diagnosed with cancer and his health deteriorated fast.
 In search for someone to fill the void Smokey left behind, Wackie ended up with Tim Ianna aka.
 Jah Rebel, music journalist and true reggae aficionado.
 Job related issues prevented Jah Rebel from being in the studio every Sunday, forcing Back 2 Bass to go in search of a third member.
 The search quickly resulted in Kevin ‘Missing Link’ Welslau joining the ranks in 2007.
+Finally, in 2012 Peter 'Crucial P' Piessens, a veteran from the Belgian reggae scene with experience as a selector and MC for Belgian pioneer-sound Boombastic and as an independent producer, also joined the Back 2 Bass crew.

 Back 2 Bass is on live every Sunday from 14h. till 15h. and afterwards is put online here for your listening pleasure.